Nephelai/Cheshire_Blog/README.md

 * post middle ware do after the some operation. example. after save data, logging data.
 * Mongoose's DBref is used like 'join' operation. manage this like inheritance.

+### Passport (In Local Strategy)
+* passport's strategies store in config/strategies.
+Must separate Logip
+* First set strategy and then set passport(register in passport)

 ***
 ## Created By Cheshire.
 Updated 18-08-20